Zoonjian/Zoonjian.github.io/_pages/cv.md

 Hobbies
 ======
-- Travelling: I have traveled to most cities in China, such as Shanghai, Nanjing, Xiamen, Xian, Dalian, Chengdu, Chongqing...
+- Travelling: I have traveled to most cities in China, such as Shanghai, Nanjing, Xiamen, Xi'an, Dalian, Chengdu, Chongqing...
 - Photography and keeping journal: I have been keeping track of my life and enjoying my life.